-After I posted 80 Ways To Use Coconut Oil, I started receiving a lot of great questions.
+After I posted 80 Ways To Use Coconut Oil (and then 333 Uses for Coconut Oil), I started receiving a lot of great questions.
 Instead of responding in the comments, on Facebook, and on other links to my post, I thought that I would gather everyone’s questions in one place.
 This post is pretty long but I think it is a valuable resource.
 If additional questions come in, I will either write a follow up post or simply add to this one and let everyone know!

 Before I get to all of your GREAT questions, let me give you a succinct overview of coconut oil and saturated fats since several readers are wondering what the big deal is about it.

 Coconut oil has had a bad reputation for the past 20+ years because it’s a saturated fat (one of the few vegetarian sources of saturated fat, along with palm oil and palm kernel oil by the way).
 But our bodies need healthy saturated fat.
 Coconut oil is a great source of fat that you shouldn’t feel guilty about eating.